Skip to content

 • Pamela Scott, C-TAGME, Director, Graduate and Medical Student Education, 423.778.7673 (pam.scott@erlanger.org

 We encourage you to move to Chattanooga or our surrounding area by the end of the first weekend in June (June 3 or 4, 2023).
 You can begin making appointments for your immunization screening and pre-employment drug screens, OSHA respirator mask fit tests, etc., at Erlanger Express Care on Market Street) as early as Monday, May 1, 2023.
-We will ask if these appointments can be scheduled in April as well and will post that information here and email you.
 If you are unable to undergo a physical examination before moving to Chattanooga, you can also call and schedule that at the same Erlanger Express Care at a discounted cash rate ($65) if you are not covered by your current health insurance at the time.
-A detailed schedule will be posted on this page after all the Matches have been completed and as we get closer to our new academic year.
+A detailed schedule is posted via the green button to the right.

 • Before orientation sessions, please stop by your Coordinator's office so you can log into your Erlanger email account on a computer connected to the Erlanger network.
 You will use you initial credentials and then be able to change your password to something you will remember.
 You should be able to set up your access to patient care information from outside the Erlanger network and even be able to access your Erlanger email through a webmail link.